National Financial Literacy Month Home Page

 Collection of articles on financial skills

 Get Rich Slowly is a site that features articles about basic financial skills, such as budgeting, handling bank accounts, credit and credit cards, and investing.
-Go here for a collection of the site’s best articles: http://www.getrichslowly.org/blog/2010/04/02/national-financial-literacy-month-2010.
-Note from the host: “I know this page is kind of overwhelming: It’s loaded with tons of links.
+Go here: http://www.getrichslowly.org/ Note from the host: “I know this page is kind of overwhelming: It’s loaded with tons of links.
 But if you were to take the time to read all of the info . . . linked to here, you’d come away with a sound financial education.
 If it all seems like too much, bookmark this page for later.”

 Online financial courses

-Money 101 is an online series of 23 easy lessons hosted by CNNMoney.
+Money 101 is an online series of over 25 easy lessons hosted by CNNMoney.
 Go here: http://money.cnn.com/magazines/moneymag/money101.

 Three online courses deal with retirement planning are sponsored or offered by Rutgers and Purdue (available in Spanish, too).
 Go here: